-A candidate is a veterinarian enrolled in an ACVIM-approved Residency Training Program (RTP) who has registered with the ACVIM.
+A candidate is a veterinarian actively seeking board certification by the ACVIM, who has successfully enrolled in an ACVIM-approved Residency Training Program (RTP), is registered with the ACVIM, and is making satisfactory progress towards attaining board certification.
 An individual remains a candidate until that person:

-- 1) earns Active Diplomate status (including time between successful completion of the residency and achieving Active Diplomate Status), or - 2) until the candidate withdraws from the RTP prior to satisfactory completion of the program, or - 3) until the candidate is excused from an RTP prior to satisfactory completion of the program, or - 4) until the individual fails to achieve board certification within the specified allowable candidacy period as defined in the ACVIM Certification Manual (CM) that is applicable to that candidate.
+- 1) obtains Active Diplomate status (including time between successful completion of the residency and achieving Active Diplomate Status), or - 2) until the candidate withdraws from the RTP prior to satisfactory completion of the program, or - 3) until the candidate is excused from an RTP prior to satisfactory completion of the program, or - 4) until the individual fails to achieve board certification within the specified allowable candidacy period as defined in the ACVIM Certification Manual (CM) that is applicable to that candidate.